Netflix/x-element/SPEC.md

 ### Analysis

-Analysis should take place once per class on first construction.
-This allows all future instances to share common setup work.
-The result of the analysis phase is made available again during initialization.
+Analysis should take place once per class before first construction.
+This allows all future instances to share common, class-level setup work.

-Note: work to truly cache analysis work per-class is ongoing.
-Right now, this happens per instance.
+### Setup

+Setup should take place as soon as an instance is available during construction.
+Setup binds a context to our analysis and may create a render root.

 ### Initialization

-Initialization should take place once per instance on first connection.
-This allows each class to leverage cached information in the analysis phase and leverage initialization work through disconnection and reconnection to the DOM.
+Initialization should take place on first connection.
+The element is considered fully operational only after it's been initialized.

 Initialization should work in the following order:

-- handle post-definition upgrade scenario
+- handle element upgrade
-- initialize render root
-- initialize property values
+- initialize properties
 - compute properties
 - render
 - enable property effects